Baltimore tenants

 Our Tenant Advocacy Director, Carol Ott, weighs in on the difficulties tenants are having with their property management company in Baltimore.
 Read the full article in the Banner here.
 If you're a Maryland renter and need assistance with a landlord-tenant matter, please fill out our intake form.

-Our Impact – County and Legislative District
+Our 2023 Impact by County and Legislative District

 Our Impact - County By County Click on your county to see how many people we have served in each legislative district in 2023.